Cost, Insurance and Freight (CIF) Meaning

 - Delivery- The delivery of the goods will start from the time the goods are loaded on the board and not when the goods reach the export port mentioned in the sales contract.

-- Transfer of Risk- The seller will have to bear all the risks pertaining to the loss, theft, or damage of goods until and unless the same is not received by the buyer.
+- Transfer of Risk- The seller will have to bear all the risks pertaining to the loss, theft, or damage of goods until and unless the buyer does not receive the same.

 - Carriage- The seller will be responsible for the carriage of the contracted goods from his place to the export port.

-- Insurance- The seller is also responsible for the insurance of goods and he will need to get it all done at his own expenses.
+- Insurance- The seller is also responsible for the insurance of goods, and he will need to get it all done at his own expense.

 - Delivery or Transport Document- The seller is also responsible for providing the buyer of the goods with the documents pertaining to transport or delivery.